MahmoudElshahatt/Portfolio/README.md

 # Mahmoud Elshahatt — Android Developer Portfolio

 👋 Hi!
-I’m Mahmoud Elsayed Elshahatt, an Android Developer  || ( Kotlin - Jetpack Compose - Clean Architecture )
+I’m Mahmoud Elshahatt — Android Developer passionate about building pixel-perfect, performant, and maintainable apps using modern Android stack (Kotlin, Jetpack Compose, Hilt/Dagger, Coroutines/Flow, Clean Architecture, and Modularization).
+I have a Bachelor's degree in Computer Science and Engineering from Mansoura University (2024).
+I’m driven by the desire to continuously grow and contribute to impactful products.

 # 🧩 Tech Stack & Experience Summary